peterwgacek/curse-client/README.md

 - AAU - I should be able to  respond with pre-written dialogue options to further the conversation
 - AAU - I should be able to get through the conversation till there are no options left

 ## Stretch Goals:
-- tie in back end
+- Reconfigure Redux into a proper folder structure
+- Tie inthe backend to store the dialogue
-- add more dialogue
+- Add more dialogue trees to finish the interaction
+- Populate Guybrush's dialogue when a response is clicked
-- add audio responses
+- Include audio on button clicks

 ## Stretch Design Goals:
 - Change the cursor
 - Add background music element
 - Add Hover effects to cursor
 - Animate the characters
-- Wire in Guybrushes responses